fjebaker/notes/nix-sysadmin.md

 ### File system checks <a name="toc-sub-tag-22"></a>
 Using [`fsck`](https://www.howtogeek.com/282374/what-is-the-lostfound-folder-on-linux-and-macos/).

+`fsck` will run pretty much out-of-the-box, and can perform some (irreversible) file system repairs also.

+Another good tool to use is `dumpe2fs` for printing filesystem information and rudimentary diagnostics.
+It is useful for obtaining block size information, when the drive was last used, when it was created, and so forth.

+Tools for recovery:
+- `testdisk`, which ships with `photorec`, is an open source tool for file system checks and file recovery.
+- outdated, but still useful in certain circles, `scalpel`

 ### Formating <a name="toc-sub-tag-23"></a>
 From [devconnected](https://devconnected.com/how-to-format-disk-partitions-on-linux/), you can format a partition/disk with a specific journal using
 ```bash